george-hawkins/japanese/README.md

 Kanshudo has a very nice [intro to readings](https://www.kanshudo.com/howto/how-to-read-kanji), how to learn them (one at a time) and how to guess which reading that you already know will apply in a new situation (based on whether the kanji is used okurigana etc.).

-Tofugo has a rather more massive take on similar material [here](https://www.tofugu.com/japanese/onyomi-kunyomi/).
+Tofugu has a rather more massive take on similar material [here](https://www.tofugu.com/japanese/onyomi-kunyomi/).

 ### Reading frequency